-Index: Creating and Managing Tissue Banks for Research
+Index: Creating and Managing Biospecimen Banks for Research

 This index provides references to all of the IRB's tissue banking requirements, guidance, and training.